-Chang School, opens in new window mid-term assessments will be listed in your course outline; final exams are usually held during the last class.
+Chang School, opens in new window mid-term assessments will be listed in your course outline; final exams are usually held during the last class or on a Saturday.

 Check with your instructor for any specific exam procedures, special formats, or approved aids.

 Note: Identification requirements have changed temporarily for remote and in-person exams.

 - Use your Ryerson OneCard to identify yourself, if you have one.